Skip to main content

 How to do:

-- Stretch your arms out in front of you or let them rest by your sides.
+• Keep your arms extended in front of you or rest them at your sides.

 Benefits: